upasadena/interactive-cyoa-tutorial/docs/mechanics/buttons-and-variables.md

 ---

-Learn more about what you can do with Images in the [Reference].
+Learn more about what you can do with Buttons and Variables in the [Reference].

 <!-- URLs -->
 [ID]: /mechanics/ids-and-requirements/#ids-unique-identifiers